Toward precision physics tests with future COHERENT detectors: Theoretical Framework and Sensitivities strategy

-where $\sigma_{ij}$ is the statistical uncertainty on the number of events in the $i$th time bin and $j$th energy bin, $N_{ij}^{\rm ref}$, while $N_{ij}^\mathrm{CE \nu NS}$ is the predicted number of events evaluated in the physic scenario under consideration.
+where $\sigma_{ij}$ is the statistical uncertainty on the number of events in the $i$th time bin and $j$th energy bin, $N_{ij}^{\rm ref}$, $N^{\rm SSB}_{ij}$ is the number of SSB events expected in each bin, while $N_{ij}^{\mathrm{CE}\nu\mathrm{NS}}$ is the predicted number of events evaluated in the physic scenario under consideration.
 We consider energy bins of equal width, set to 10 PE, while the time binning follows the same scheme used for the current CsI detector~\cite{COHERENT:2021xmm}.
 The nuisance parameters $\eta_{f}$ and $\eta_{QF}$ have been introduced to account for the systematic uncertainties on the neutrino flux and on the quenching factor, respectively.
-Here we assume a reference uncertainty of $\sigma_{f}=0.03$, consistent with the estimate adopted in Ref.~\cite{COHERENT:2023sol}, and expected to be achievable within the COHERENT experimental program.
-On the other hand, $\Delta^{QF}_{ij}$ quantifies the relative variation in the \cenns rate for a $\pm1\sigma$ difference in the quenching factor with respect to its nominal value in each bin (see Fig. 3 of Ref.~\cite{COHERENT:2023sol}).
+Here, we assume a reference uncertainty of $\sigma_{f}=0.03$, consistent with the estimate adopted in Ref.~\cite{COHERENT:2023sol}, and expected to be achievable within the COHERENT experimental program.
+On the other hand, $\Delta^{QF}_{ij}$ quantifies the relative variation in the CE$\nu$NS rate for a $\pm1\sigma$ difference in the quenching factor with respect to its nominal value in each bin (see Fig. 3 of Ref.~\cite{COHERENT:2023sol}).
+Finally, $\eta_{\rm SSB}$ is the nuisance parameter accounting for the systematic uncertainty on the SSB background component.
+Its uncertainty is set to $\sigma_{\rm SSB} = 0.02$, consistent with the value obtained for the CsI detector~\cite{COHERENT:2021xmm}.